 Many outdoor facilities like basketball courts and enclosed dog parks have been ordered to close.
 Effective May 4, some outdoor activities like golf courses, skate parks, and athletic fields will be allowed to reopen, as long as they comply with social distancing and public health protocols.

 - Airports, roads, public transit

 - Water, sewer, gas and garbage collection services

 - Telecommunications, including cellphone and internet services

-Public transit like BART and bus lines are open and running, but on reduced schedules — check 511.org for the latest service updates.
+Public transit, like BART and bus lines, is open and running, but on reduced schedules — check 511.org for the latest service updates.
 People should only use transit if they’re engaging in activities or work deemed essential.

 Essential businesses include:

 - Restaurants and other facilities that prepare food, but only for delivery or take-out